greggelong/pyScriptsForClass/README.md

 - a string variable is set to ""

-- then a random characters are added to the string.
+- then a random character is added to the string.
 - if that string is in the hamlet text another character is added to the string
 - if it is not it will break and return the largest string that